vggls/medical_xai/README.md

           b) Scheduled control of the optimizer learning rate.
 Application is optional via the 'scheduler' attribute.

     - **train_model.py** : Includes the 'fit' method which loads data via DataLoaders and trains a model according to training_loop.py
-    - **testing_report.py** : Implements classification report and ROC and PR curves for given model and dataloader object
+    - **testing_report.py** : Calculates classification report, balanced accuracy score and ROC and PR curves and scores for given model and dataloader object

 - **heatmap.py** : Includes function that accepts pixel-level attributions obtained by XAI algorithm (ex.
 HiResCAM) and calculates